NikshepShetty/CapFlow/README.md

 ## Performance Metrics

 ### Image Captioning Model

+For the evaluation of these model adapters, we used 4 traditional metrics, METEOR, BLEU, ROUGE-L and CIDEr, and 1 new metric which is specifically designed to evaluate long descriptive captions, CAPTURE.

 Below are the performance metrics for various configurations of the image captioning model: